MTAV26/4DROP/README.md

 <br/>
 - *MEAN (Average)*: Displays the values of the SPI index, which help identify wet periods (positive values) and dry periods (negative values) in comparison to long-term climatic conditions in different regions.
 This is useful for quantifying drought conditions and providing a response during drought episodes.
 - *SPREAD (Dispersion)*: Provides an estimate of uncertainty.
 High dispersion values indicate significant uncertainty, suggesting that both normal and drought conditions may be equally probable.
 This highlights the challenge faced by monitoring and alert systems.
-- *PROB (Probability)*: Shows the total probability of experiencing (at least) moderate drought (SPI ≤ -0.8), offering a more detailed representation of uncertainty and being useful for experienced users.
+- *PROB (Probability)*: Shows the total probability of experiencing (at least) moderate drought (SPI ≤ -0.8; Svoboda et al., 2002), offering a more detailed representation of uncertainty and being useful for experienced users.
 - *TRAF_LIG (SPI Warning Level)*: This map is designed to allow users to distinguish between severe droughts with a high probability and mild droughts with a low probability.
 In other words, the colors indicate a combination of probability and severity, as explained in the table below:
 <br/>
 <br/>